shubham123ch/Financial_analysis/README.md

 Credits:

 Google Images Download - This project wouldn't have been possible without this tool.
 It saved my enormous amount of time while collecting the data.
-A huge shout-out to its creator Hardik Vasa.